klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 and on the Place Sainte Catherine and nearby Vismarkt or Marché aus Poissons, which is actually the largest part of the market.

-The surrounding streets are actually also beautifully illuminated at this time of the year.
+The surrounding streets are also beautifully illuminated at this time of the year.

 **next slide**